chingu-voyages/voyage-project-tier1-recipes/README.md

 - Search Component
     - [ ] User will be able to input ingredient.
-    - [ ] Search on enter or on-click of the button
+    - [ ] Search on a press of the Enter key or clicking the 'Search' button/icon.

 - Main Data Display Component
     - [ ] Display result for each recipe in the main component.